GoogleCloudPlatform/community/tutorials/pubsub-spring-dedup-messages/index.md

     ```
 1. Point your browser to `localhost:8080`.
 1. Send a message using the form.
-1. View Publish Message Request Count and Publish Message Operation Count in the topic details for `TopicToDataflow` in [Cloud Console for Pub/Sub Topic] to verify that publishing to Pub/Sub is successful.
+1. View Publish Message Request Count and Publish Message Operation Count in the topic details for `TopicToDataflow` in the [Cloud Console for Pub/Sub Topic] to verify that publishing to Pub/Sub is successful.

 ## Create a Dataflow Pipeline to Deduplicate Pub/Sub Messages